WouterKlein/plant-humanities/docs/boxwood/README.md

 	title="Boxwood pattern at Oldway Mansion in Devon, England" url="https://upload.wikimedia.org/wikipedia/commons/4/4e/Oldway_Mansion_03.jpg">

-The real issue with boxwood was what sixteenth-century English physician John Gerard described as the “evil and loathsome smell,” which, according to Soderini, was not only “annoying,” but could give one headaches as it “infested the air.”[^ref11] To mitigate the odor, the recommended solution was to plant boxwood in combination with other strongly scented evergreens that mitigated this odor, such as myrtle, mastic, and rosemary.[^ref12] These mixed hedges benefitted from the robust texture of boxwood, while its other selective use, also owed to the thick and dense foliage, concerned planting it in thicket-like bird trapping grounds, _ragnaie_.[^ref13] Yet, compared to other plants that could serve analogous purposes or occupy the same garden spaces, boxwood, in Soderini’s words, was “valued little or not at all.”[^ref14]
+The real issue with boxwood was what sixteenth-century English physician John Gerard described as the “evil and loathsome smell,” which, according to Soderini, was not only “annoying,” but could give one headaches as it “infested the air.”[^ref11] To mitigate the odor, the recommended solution was to plant boxwood in combination with other strongly scented evergreens such as myrtle, mastic, and rosemary.[^ref12] These mixed hedges benefitted from the robust texture of boxwood.
+Boxwood's other selective use, also due to its thick and dense foliage, was planting it in thicket-like bird trapping grounds, _ragnaie_.[^ref13] Yet, compared to other plants that could serve analogous purposes or occupy the same garden spaces, boxwood, in Soderini’s words, was “valued little or not at all.”[^ref14]
 <param ve-image
 	title="Boxwood in Gerard’s herbal"
 	url="https://www.archive.org/download/herballorgeneral00gera_2/page/n1250_w648"
 	region="-24,334,699,518">

-Its potential medicinal applications met with a similar lack of enthusiasm.
+Bopotential medicinal applications met with a similar lack of enthusiasm.
 Despite an attempt by Amato Lusitano, sixteenth-century Portuguese Jewish physician, to prove that boxwood was a native European analogue of guaiacum and could, therefore, potentially cure syphilis, the general consensus—endorsed by the leading writer on _materia medica_, Pietro Andrea Mattioli—was that it “had no use in medicine.”
 Lusitano’s claim was dismissed as “vain and foolish,” which “could in no way be acceptable to doctors.”[^ref15] Such pronouncements against boxwood, which was considered of “no physical use among the most and best physicians,” were sustained by the Englishman John Parkinson (who, however, noted that its leaves could be given to horses as a cure for botfly larvae); while Gerard raged against “foolish empirics and women leeches” who “minister it against apoplexy and such diseases.”[^ref16] This negative opinion continued to pervade early modern medical thought, while boxwood’s known curative properties, especially as a styptic, generally remained ignored.
 <param ve-image
 	title="Boxwood image in Parkinson’s _Paradisi in sole paradisus terrestris_ (1629)"
 	url="https://ia801309.us.archive.org/BookReader/BookReaderImages.php?id=gri_33125012606931&itemPath=%2F6%2Fitems%2Fgri_33125012606931&server=ia801309.us.archive.org&page=n620_w1136"